terraform-viettelidc/terraform-provider-vcloud/website/docs/guides/data_solution_extension.html.markdown

 Each Solution Add-On comes with its own input values used for instantiation and removal.
 UI renders these values as an input form.
 It is not that trivial to provide such option for CLI applications, like Terraform.
-Terraform provider VCD attempts to present as much convenience as possible by providing dynamic input validation in [`vcloud_solution_add_on_instance`](/providers/vmware/vcd/latest/docs/resources/solution_add_on_instance) resource.
+Terraform provider VCLOUD attempts to present as much convenience as possible by providing dynamic input validation in [`vcloud_solution_add_on_instance`](/providers/vmware/vcd/latest/docs/resources/solution_add_on_instance) resource.